krupkat/xpano/CONTRIBUTING.md

  ```
 ## clang-tidy

-Static analysis is checked upon submission, please make sure there are 0 clang-tidy warnings in your code, using the included `.clang-tidy` configutaion.
+Static analysis is checked when you make a PR, please make sure there are 0 clang-tidy warnings in your code, using the included `.clang-tidy` configutaion.
 Use the provided scripts for your convenience:

  ```
  /misc/scripts/tidy.ps1
  /misc/scripts/tidy.sh
  ```

+### Clang tools versions

+The CI currently works with the clang-18 tools from the [Ubuntu 24.04 runner](https://github.com/actions/runner-images/blob/main/images/ubuntu/Ubuntu2404-Readme.md)

 ## Copyright